shinelink/shinelink.github.io/index.md

 ## Useful links

-Information from Centre for Health Protection in Hong Kong:
+Information from the Centre for Health Protection in Hong Kong:

 <li><a href='https://www.chp.gov.hk/en/static/24012.html'>The number of notifiable infectious diseases</a>
 <li><a href='https://www.chp.gov.hk/en/statistics/data/10/641/642/2274.html'>Statistics on Laboratory Surveillance > Detection of pathogens from respiratory specimens</a>